kokeitor/Custom-Multi-Agent-Recruiter/README.md

 The Recruiter, using the provided job offer description, will output a score from 0 to 100 for the candidate's aptitude for the job.
 Under the hood, the Multi-Agent Recruiter will analyze the candidate's CV, extract relevant job experience and linked information (if found), and provide a description of why it assigned that score to the candidate according to the job offer and the CV.

-For more low-level technical details of the system's architecture, the multi-agent graph, prompt engineering, or development queries, contact me at: jorgeresino143@gmail.com

 ## **Prerequisites**